-The estimate of the value in use in continuity with the valuation model adopted in 2023 year was carried out by determining the equity value of the participation as the algebraic sum of three components: (i) Enterprise value of the Group obtained by discounting the consolidated multi-year forecast operating income flows (which take as a key assumption the expected future trends in advertising revenues) derived from the most recent public consensus of analysts, updated after the publication of the 2024 P7S1 results and the communication by the Company's management of the guidelines and target ranges of revenues and results expected for 2025, using in the central valuation scenario a pre-tax discount rate equal to 12.1% and a g-rate of 1% derived from the correspondent data reported in the 2024 consolidated financial statements of P7S1, (ii) cash flows for the repurchase of the non-controlling interests of the non-core assets of P7S1 determined starting from the values recognized for these entities under the agreements between P7S1 and General Atlantic, (iii) Consolidated net financial debt and other financial liabilities of P7S1 as of December 31, 2024, derived from the Company's consolidated financial statements.
+The estimate of the value in use in continuity with the valuation model adopted in 2023 year was carried out by determining the equity value of the participation as the algebraic sum of three components: (i) Enterprise value of the Group obtained by discounting the consolidated multi-year forecast operating income flows (which take as a key assumption the expected future trends in advertising revenues) derived from the most recent public consensus of analysts, updated after the publication of the 2024 P7S1 results and the communication by the Company's management of the guidelines and target ranges of revenues and results expected for 2025, using in the central valuation scenario a pre-tax discount rate equal to 12.1% and a g-rate of 1% derived from the correspondent data reported in the 2024 consolidated financial statements of P7S1, (ii) cash flows for the repurchase of the non-controlling interests of the non-core assets of P7S1 determined starting from the values recognized for these entities under the agreements between P7S1 and General Atlantic, (iii) Consolidated net financial statements.

 Sensitivity analyses were then performed with respect to the discount rate and g-rate on the central value determined by this model.
 The results deriving from this model were also confirmed by adjusting the prospective income flows and the initial net financial debt to take into account the economic and financial impacts communicated on 20 March 2025 by P7S1 in relation to the sale of Verivox (an asset of NuCom).
-The item also includes both the 40% shareholding in the associate El Towers S.p.A. for a value of EUR 465,634 thousand, the 32.27% shareholding in the associate Nessma Broadcast S.a.r.l. and the 34.12% shareholding in the associate Nessma S.A., totalling EUR 468 thousand (reduced to nil by impairment during previous years).
+The item also includes both the 40% shareholding in the associate EI Towers S.p.A. for a value of EUR 465,634 thousand, the 32.27% shareholding in the associate Nessma Broadcast S.a.r.l. and the 34.12% shareholding in the associate Nessma S.A., totalling EUR 468 thousand (reduced to nil by impairment during previous years).

-With reference to El Towers S.p.A., the analysis of impairment indicators was performed and as the result no impairment indicators were identified.
+With reference to EI Towers S.p.A., the analysis of impairment indicators was performed and as the result no impairment indicators were identified.
 The recoverability of the carrying amount of the equity investment was confirmed by the value in use determined by the associate on the basis of the latest business plans.